StoneWolf18/enoch/docs/combat.md

 An <b>action</b> is anything that requires a dice roll, such as an attack and many disciplines.
 The <b>resolution</b> is resolving the effects of your action, if there were any.

 You are able to split your dice pool to accomplish multiple actions during a round.
-See the <a href="#system-reference#multiple-actions">system reference page</a> for more information on how that works.
+See the <a href="/system-reference?id=multiple-actions">system reference page</a> for more information on how that works.

 <div class="yourAttentionPlease">